Jmete/youtube-dislikes/README.md

 - We load our trained Random Forest model (exported via our overall pipeline as a .joblib.pkl file) on the server.
 - Our model generates the prediction based on the data provided which we then showcase to the user along with other relevant video information.

+Note: We are currently using standard Youtube API access which allows for 10,000 calls per day.
+If more access is needed, we may be able to get our limit upgraded by Youtube.
+However, we are caching searched videos in a database to help improve performance and reduce API calls.

 ![SaveTheDislikes Web App](./reports/figures/savethedislikes-website.png)

 # Future Direction